Crested Gecko Care

 Crested geckos can be fed a number of different ways.
 In this section I will outline the different methods of feeding them in captivity.

 2. CRESTED GECKO DIET & INSECTS: Crested Geckos can be fed the Powdered Crested Gecko Foods along with crickets or other insects.
-Offer Pangea Fruit Mix Complete Diet 3-4 times per week and insects 2-3 times per week.
+Offer Pangea Fruit Mix Complete Diet 2-3 times per week and insects 1-2 times per month.
 A note: very young geckos may ONLY want to eat insects.
 This is NOT a safe diet for them, as it does not contain all of the nutrients they need for proper growth.
 If your baby gecko will not eat the Crested Gecko Diet, stop feeding insects altogether, and try putting a small amount of honey in with the mix.
 As they begin taking the food, remove the honey.
 DO NOT feed insects again until they are regularly eating CGD.
+If you choose this diet and you do NOT have UVB lighting, dust with calcium with D3, if you DO have UVB lighting, dust with calcium WITHOUT D3.

 Feeding Insects: We recommend using dubia roaches as insect feeders.
 We have found them to be not only nutritionally superior to crickets, but also much easier to maintain at home.
 Before you give your gecko a roach, ensure that it is no larger than the distance from the gecko's nose to its eye.
 Choking is a possibility with insects that are too large, as geckos do not chew their food.
 All feeder insects should be dusted with a good calcium and vitamin d3 powder such as Zoo Med Calcium With D3.
 Insects should also be fed a high quality "gut load" diet for at least 24 hours prior to being offered to your geckos.
 Gut Loading enhances the nutritional value of the insects substantially.
 We give our feeders carrots, leftover dried Pangea, and household compost.
 Refrain from giving your feeders animal proteins, such as dog or cat food, as this can cause kidney problems in your geckos.